ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 ## Using Beagle View

-Check out below, a native layout that will be used to exemplify the use of `AutoLayout` together with Beagle:
+Check out below a native layout to exemplify the use of `AutoLayout` together with Beagle:

 ### 1. Create a BeagleViewViewController